 Computer science and information technology are the foundations of 21st century technology.
-From movies to music, from automobiles to virtual worlds, computer scientists and information technologists create and apply the technology that empowers society.
+From animation to music, from automobiles to virtual reality, from analytics to informatics, from augmented reality to robotics, computer scientists and information technologists create and apply the technology that empowers society.